 - If a substitute player needs to be added to the roster for playoffs, the Team Captain must contact the Commissioner

 This is Slow Pitch Softball.
 The pitch must be thrown underhand and be lobbed in.
 The arc on the ball must be of a reasonable angle to be determined by the umpire.

 For a pitch to be called a strike, the player must swing and miss OR hit a foul ball OR not swing and the pitch be called a strike by the umpire.
 Slow pitch strike mats (home plate extensions) will be used to determine a “called strike.”
-If the pitch hits the orange strike mat (or one ball width around the edge), then it may be called a strike.
-Simply hitting the white home plate will not constitute a strike.
+If the pitch hits the plate or the orange strike mat (or one ball width around the sides and back of either), then it may be called a strike depending on the pitch angle.
+The pitch angle may not exceed 16 feet.

 Balls and Strikes

 Beehive Softball works on a 3-2 count.